Wedding Photography temptation

 This blog is looking at photographers of all levels.That are interested in becoming or even trying out their photography skills at a Wedding.

-So why is it people tell us stay away from weddings, they are to stressful, theirs to much involved etc etc. I was was told this very same thing, however it all depends on your whole attitude toward your skill & mind set within photography.
+So why is it people tell us stay away from weddings, they are to stressful, theirs too much involved etc. I was told this very same thing, however it all depends on your whole attitude toward your skill & mind-set within photography.

 Why not it is after all still photography and is of a timed nature.But most importantly it’s not something to be afraid of.
-The only level being that you feel that your not ready for it, this could cover many different aspects of why you think your not ready.
+The only level being that you feel that you’re not ready for it, this could cover many different aspects of why you think you’re not ready.
 Equipment, time spent as a photographer, attitude.. lets look at Equipment.